microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 TODO: image showing difference

 Which one should you use?
 That depends on your usage pattern.
 If you have an unpredictable large buffer size, perhaps the linear one will be more suitable.
 If you know that a longer stream length is unlikely, but you may have a lot of streams in the smaller size, picking the Exponential could lead to less overall memory usage (which was the reason this form was added).

+Buffers are created, on demand, the first time they are requested and nothing suitable already exists in the pool.
+After use, these buffers will be returned to the pool through the `RecyclableMemoryStream`'s `Dispose` method.
+When that return happens, the `RecyclableMemoryStreamManager` will use the properties `MaximumFreeSmallPoolBytes` and `MaximumFreeLargePoolBytes` to determine whether to put those buffers back in the pool, or let them go (and thus be garbage collected).
+It is through these properties that you determine how large your pool can grow.
+If you set these to 0, you can have essentially unbounded pool growth, which is essentially indistinguishable from a memory leak.
+For every application, you must determine through analysis and experimentation the appropriate balance between pool size and garbage collection.

+If you forget to call a stream's `Dispose` method, this could cause a memory leak.
+To help you prevent this, each stream has a finalizer that will be called by the CLR once there are no more references to the stream.
+This finalizer will raise an event or log a message about the leaked stream.

 ## Usage